temp3rr0r/TaskManagement-API-Medieval/README.md

 # Task Management API

-A RESTful API for managing tasks built with FastAPI, PostgreSQL, and Redis, with RAG capabilities using local PDF knowledge base.
+A RESTful API for managing tasks built with FastAPI, PostgreSQL, and Redis, with RAG capabilities using multiple PDF and EPUB files as knowledge base.

 ## Features

 - Create, read, update, and delete tasks
 - Task properties include title, description, status, creation time, and update time
 - Redis caching for improved performance
-- RAG (Retrieval Augmented Generation) using local PDF knowledge base
+- RAG (Retrieval Augmented Generation) using multiple PDF and EPUB files as knowledge base
 - Containerized with Docker and Docker Compose

 ## API Endpoints